coq/coq/doc/sphinx/addendum/extraction.rst

 is independent but complementary to the main elimination principles of extraction (logical parts and types).

-.. cmd:: Extraction Implicit @qualid [ {+ @ident } ]
+.. cmd:: Extraction Implicit @qualid [ {* {| @ident | @int } } ]

+   Declares some arguments of
+   :token:`qualid` as implicit, meaning that they are useless in extracted code.
+   The extracted code will omit these arguments.
-   This experimental command allows declaring some arguments of :token:`qualid` as implicit, i.e. useless in extracted code and hence to be removed by extraction.
-Here :token:`qualid` can be any function or inductive constructor, and the given :token:`ident` are the names of the concerned arguments.
-In fact, an argument can also be referred by a number indicating its position, starting from 1.
+   Here :token:`qualid` can be
+   any function or inductive constructor, and the :token:`ident`\s are the names of the useless arguments.
+Arguments can can also be identified positionally by :token:`int`\s starting from 1.

 When an actual extraction takes place, an error is normally raised if the :cmd:`Extraction Implicit` declarations cannot be honored, that is